 We cannot accept liability for any delay which is due to any of the reasons set out in clause 12 of these Booking Conditions (which includes the behaviour of any passenger(s) on the flight who, for example, fails to check in or board on time).
 In addition, we will not be liable for any delay unless it has a significant effect on your expedition arrangements.

-If your flight is cancelled or delayed, your flight ticket is downgraded or boarding is denied by your airline, depending on the circumstances, the airline may be required to pay you compensation, refund the cost of your flight and/or provide you with accommodation and/or refreshments under EC Regulation No 261/2004 – the Denied Boarding Regulations 2004.
-Where applicable, you must pursue the airline for the compensation or other payment due to you.
-All sums you receive or are entitled to receive from the airline concerned by virtue of these Regulations represent the full amount of your entitlement to compensation or any other payment arising from such cancellation, delay, downgrading or denied boarding.
+If the flight is cancelled or delayed, the flight ticket is downgraded or boarding is denied by your airline, depending on the circumstances, the airline may be required to pay the participant compensation, refund the cost of the flight and/or provide the participant with accommodation and/or refreshments under EC Regulation No 261/2004 – the Denied Boarding Regulations 2004.
+Where applicable, the participant must pursue the airline for the compensation or other payment due to them.
+All sums received or are entitled to receive from the airline concerned by virtue of these Regulations represent the full amount of the participants entitlement to compensation or any other payment arising from such cancellation, delay, downgrading or denied boarding.
 This includes any disappointment, distress, inconvenience or effect on any other arrangements.
-The fact a delay may entitle you to cancel your flight does not automatically entitle you to cancel any other arrangements even where those arrangements have been made in conjunction with your flight.
-We have no liability to make any payment to you in relation to the Denied Boarding Regulations or in respect of any flight cancellation or delay, downgrading of any flight ticket or denial of any boarding as the full amount of your entitlement to any compensation or other payment (as dealt with above) is covered by the airline’s obligations under the Denied Boarding Regulations.
-If, for any reason, we make any payment to you or a third party which the airline is responsible for in accordance with the Denied Boarding Regulations, you must, when requested, assign to us the rights you have or had to claim the payment in question from the airline.
-If your airline does not comply with these rules you may complain to the Civil Aviation Authority on 020 7453 6888 or by e-mail to email@example.com or see www.caa.co.uk – Referring Your Complaint to the CAA.
+The fact a delay may entitle you to cancel the flight does not automatically entitle participants to cancel any other arrangements even where those arrangements have been made in conjunction with their flight.
+We have no liability to make any payment to the participant or organisation in relation to the Denied Boarding Regulations or in respect of any flight cancellation or delay, downgrading of any flight ticket or denial of any boarding as the full amount of your entitlement to any compensation or other payment (as dealt with above) is covered by the airline’s obligations under the Denied Boarding Regulations.
+If, for any reason, we make any payment to participants or a third party which the airline is responsible for in accordance with the Denied Boarding Regulations, the participant must, when requested, assign to us the rights they have or had to claim the payment in question from the airline.
+If the airline does not comply with these rules the participant may complain to the Civil Aviation Authority on 020 7453 6888 or by e-mail to email@example.com or see www.caa.co.uk – Referring Your Complaint to the CAA.

-If your contract with us is not performed or is improperly performed by us as a result of a failing attributable to a third party unconnected with the provision of expedition services, or as a result of failures due to unusual or unforeseeable circumstances beyond our control the consequence of which could not have been avoided even with all due care, or as a result of an event which we or our suppliers, even with all due care, could not have foreseen or forestalled, and you suffer injury or other material loss, we will offer to provide you with prompt assistance as is reasonable in the circumstances.
-If you or any member of your party suffers during the course of your expedition any difficulty as a result of any activity which does not form part of your contracted expedition arrangements, we will offer you prompt assistance without undue delay.
-Such assistance may include assisting you in making communications and helping you to find alternative travel arrangements.
-If the difficulty is caused intentionally by you or as a result of your negligence, we may charge a reasonable fee for that assistance which will not exceed the actual cost incurred by us.
-All assistance (financial or otherwise) is subject to our reasonable discretion and subject to you notifying us promptly of your need.
-If you are entitled to have any costs and expenses arising from such an incident met by or from any insurance policy or if you recover any costs and expenses relating to the incident from a third party you must repay us the costs and expenses we have incurred in assisting you.
+If the organisation’s contract with us is not performed or is improperly performed by us as a result of a failing attributable to a third party unconnected with the provision of expedition services, or as a result of failures due to unusual or unforeseeable circumstances beyond our control the consequence of which could not have been avoided even with all due care, or as a result of an event which we or our suppliers, even with all due care, could not have foreseen or forestalled, and participants suffer injury or other material loss, we will offer to provide participants with prompt assistance as is reasonable in the circumstances.
+If the group organiser or any member of your party suffers during the course of your expedition any difficulty as a result of any activity which does not form part of your contracted expedition arrangements, we will offer the group organiser prompt assistance without undue delay.
+Such assistance may include assisting the group organiser in making communications and helping to find alternative travel arrangements.
+If the difficulty is caused intentionally by a participant or as a result of their negligence, we may charge a reasonable fee for that assistance which will not exceed the actual cost incurred by us.
+All assistance (financial or otherwise) is subject to our reasonable discretion and subject to the group organiser notifying us promptly of the need.
+If the participant is entitled to have any costs and expenses arising from such an incident met by or from any insurance policy or if the participant can recover any costs and expenses relating to the incident from a third party, the participant must repay us the costs and expenses we have incurred in assisting the participant.

 The information contained in our brochure, on our website and in our other advertising material is believed correct to the best of our knowledge at the time of printing or publication.
 However, errors may occasionally occur and information may subsequently change.
-You must therefore ensure you check all details of your chosen expedition (including the price) with us at the time of booking.
+The group organiser and the participants must therefore ensure they check all details of the chosen expedition (including the price) with us at the time of booking.

 Please note, it is the requirements and standards of the country in which any services which make up your expedition are provided which apply to those services and not those of the UK.
 As a general rule, these requirements and standards will not be the same as the UK and will often be lower.

-In order to process your booking and to make sure that your tour arrangements run smoothly, we need to pass the information which you provide on to relevant suppliers such as airlines, transfer companies, hotels etc. The information which we provide may also be provided to credit checking companies and public authorities such as customs and immigration if required by law.
-Where your tour is outside the European Economic Area (ELEA), controls on data protection in your destination country may not be as strong as they are in the UK.
-However, we will not pass your information on to any person who is not responsible for part of your tour arrangements.
-If we cannot pass your information on to relevant suppliers, we cannot provide your booking, therefore in making this booking, you consent to your information being passed on to them.
+In order to process the booking and to make sure that the tour arrangements run smoothly, we need to pass the information which the organisation and participants provide on to relevant suppliers such as airlines, transfer companies, hotels etc. The information which we provide may also be provided to credit checking companies and public authorities such as customs and immigration if required by law.
+Where the tour is outside the European Economic Area (ELEA), controls on data protection in your destination country may not be as strong as they are in the UK.
+However, we will not pass personal information on to any person who is not responsible for part of your tour arrangements.
+If we cannot pass the organisation and participants information on to relevant suppliers, we cannot provide your booking, therefore in making this booking, the organisation and participants consent to your information being passed on to them.
 Our Privacy Compliance Manager can be contacted by emailing firstname.lastname@example.org.
-You are entitled to a copy of your information held by us and if you would like to see this, please ask us.
-It may be necessary to make an administration charge for providing this to you.
+Participants are entitled to a copy of their information held by us and if they would like to see this, please ask us.
+It may be necessary to make an administration charge for providing this.